This document standardizes the way we define and organize FIDL tests in the GN build system, respecting the following goals:

 Rust unit tests

-Rust libraries are often defined like this:
+Rust libraries can be defined like this:

 rustc_library("baz") {